 It's not great to see that the payment has been cut in the past.
 We're generally more wary of companies that have cut their dividend before, as they tend to perform worse in an economic downturn.

 Dividend Growth Potential

 We'd also point out that Powerlong Real Estate Holdings issued a meaningful number of new shares in the past year.
-Trying to grow the dividend when issuing new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.
-Companies that consistently issue new shares are often suboptimal from a dividend perspective.
+Regularly issuing new shares can be detrimental - it's hard to grow dividends per share when new shares are regularly being created.

 If you are a dividend investor, you might also want to look at our curated list of dividend stocks yielding above 3%.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.